SebastianDahlskog/SebastianDahlskog.github.io/_posts/2000-01-12-ClusteredRendering.markdown

 ## Copying cluster data to the GPU

 After assigning lights to clusters, the data must be made available to the GPU.

-I store
+I store the cluster data as a texture in the R32G32_UINT format storing
+* its offset into a "light-index buffer" in the R-channel
+* its point and spotlight counts in the G-channel (first 16 bits for pointlights, last 16 for spotlights)

+### Light Indices in a buffer
+For every intersection of a light and a cluster, I add that light's index to a structured buffer of uints.
+Every cluster will store its offset into this buffer so that it can find its lights.

 ## Pixel Shader light-lookup